mzpqnxow/mzpqnxow.objectify/README.md

 A best effort XML to Dict package for Python3, with some additional input types just for convenience.
 The ordered YaML loader comes in handy at times.
 This is overall a very underwhelming package, but it's the cleanest way to break out XML to native Python3 datatype functions

+## Why not use Pandas or other data libraries?

+This is meant to be very lighweight with no "heavy" packages required.
+For no particular reason other than it was written on a Linux Power8 machine which takes 8 minutes to install Pandas; there is no binary distribution for PPC64, not is Pandas officially "supported", though it does work fine

 ## Note about encoding

 The default file encoding is `ISO-8859-1`.
 You can specify the encoding as a keyword argument to `objectify_open()` if you'd like